Be part of the Largest Trauma and Mental Health Conference in Europe

 Event Overview

-We invite you to join us for the largest trauma and mental health conference in Europe, The Master Series Oxford.
-This highly anticipated event will bring together renowned thought leaders, practitioners, and researchers from the industry, providing a prime platform for networking, knowledge sharing, and professional advancement.
+Last year’s Master Series Oxford stood as the largest trauma and mental health conference in Europe, marking an unprecedented success.
+Renowned thought leaders, practitioners, and researchers from across the industry gathered, creating a prime platform for networking, knowledge sharing, and professional advancement.

 leading Trauma & Mental Health Experts

-Prepare to be immersed in a transformative experience as these distinguished professionals share their groundbreaking research, innovative strategies, and proven methodologies.
-From renowned psychologists and psychiatrists to esteemed researchers and therapists, each expert brings a unique perspective that will empower you to elevate your practice to new heights.
+Attendees were immersed in a transformative experience as distinguished professionals shared their groundbreaking research, innovative strategies, and proven methodologies.
+From renowned psychologists and psychiatrists to esteemed researchers and therapists, each expert brought a unique perspective that empowered attendees to elevate their practices to new heights.

 Peter A Levine, Ph.D., is the developer of Somatic Experiencing®, a naturalistic and neurobiological approach to healing trauma.
 He holds doctorates in both Biophysics and Psychology.
 He is the Founder and President of the Ergos Institute for Somatic Education and the Founder and Advisor for Somatic Experiencing International.
 Dr. Levine is the author of several best-selling books on trauma, including Waking the Tiger, Healing Trauma (published in over 29 languages).
 He has received Lifetime Achievement awards from Psychotherapy Networker and from the US Association for Body-Oriented Psychotherapy.
 He continues to teach trauma healing workshops internationally.
 Learn more at somaticexperiencing.com.